 Courses in religious studies are designed for students who wish to become familiar with the essential teachings, beliefs, and ethical outlooks of the world's religious traditions; for students whose future careers call for greater global cultural and religious awareness; and for students who are interested in exploring religion as a field of scholarly knowledge and human concern.
-Religious studies courses may be elected as single courses, in a series of related courses, or in combinations of single courses and series to form a major, a minor, or a cognate field of study.
+Religious studies courses may be elected as single courses, in a series of related courses, or in combinations of single courses and series to form a major or a minor.

 Religious studies courses investigate the multiple dimensions of religion: religious texts, myths, doctrines, and rituals, religion and ethics, religious institutions and religious experience.
 All courses in religious studies involve learning how to think and write about the varieties of religious phenomena and experience.
 Because religious world views have been such a fundamental feature of human existence, their systematic exploration widens students' perspectives, and opens us to deeper insights into the human condition.
-The study of religious world views approaches religion comparatively in a cross-cultural context.
+The study of religious worldviews approaches religion comparatively in a cross-cultural context.